 Improve women’s potential pay and prospects

-Develop a bigger and more diverse pool of talented people for the sector
+Develop a bigger and more diverse pool of talented women in science

 Contribute to economic growth

-We’re also ensuring that, once qualified, every woman has the chance to achieve her potential as an engineer, applied scientist or leader.
+Once qualified, we want every woman to have the chance to achieve her potential as an engineer, applied scientist or leader.
 This means providing roles for women returning to work after having children – plus the flexibility and progression opportunities to combine work with being a mum.

 The sector is also open to women currently working in other industries.
 There are many career pathways open, including the option to up-skill or re-skill through further study or training.
 With many companies offering first-class support and resources, women have every opportunity to excel and advance.